RobinGalema/Brainport-Groep-1/Prototypes/Technical/Map/README.md

 Brainport Maps is an interactive map with startups from the Brainport region
 ## Installation

-Download the repository and open the map in your code editor
+Download the repository and open the folder in your code editor

 ## Usage